ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 MAVLink app: Do no allocate memory statically, but only on execution on stack.
 ### Antipattern Category
-?
+X
 ### Keyword
 memory
 ### Note
-Memory usage imrovement.
+Memory usage improvement.
 Related to Commit #170.

 ## Commit #172
 ### Hash